The Bankrate promise

 4. Credit unions have many other benefits

-Credit unions are owned by members — not shareholders — and any profits they make go back to the members in the form of dividends.
+Members, not shareholders, own credit unions, and any profits they make go back to the members in the form of dividends.
 Credit unions can also pass on earnings to their members through higher rates on deposit accounts and lower rates on loan products, including auto loans.

 Most credit unions also participate in a shared branch and ATM network.
 Schenk says CUNA’s members have a shared ATM network with over 40,000 outlets.